nexmo-community/sms-aws-sqs-python-receiver/README.md

 2 HTTP POST request to `/add`

 * This action stores the message in SQS.
-* Pass a POST with a JSON body like the following.
+* Submit a `POST` request with a JSON body like the following.
 Substitute the placeholders, indicated with `<>` with your data.
 * The result contains the SQS `MessageId`.

 ```json